Zongrui-Dai/BIOSTAT626-Midterm01/README.md

 **(2) LSTM/BILSTM**

 By the Sequential Property in the training dataset, I decide to apply LSTM/BILSTM.
 A grid-search method is applied to find the optimal hyperparameters of each LSTM/BILSTM.
-Since the training process is too much time-consuming, all the models are stored directly in the Task.2/LSTMGrid/.
-The final performance of each model in validation dataset were named in the file names.
-Details in the rule of each model's name is written in the report.
-Taken one model as an example:
+Since the training process is too much time-consuming, all the models are stored directly in the [LSTMGrid](https://github.com/Zongrui-Dai/BIOSTAT626-Midterm01/tree/main/LSTM_Grid).
+You can load the trained model below:

         model = keras.models.load_model('E:/Biostatistics Master/BIOSTAT626/Midterm1/LSTM_grid/Final/BILSTM_15_64_10_1_0.9897.h5')